Multi-Period Sparse Optimization for Proactive Grid Blackout Diagnosis

 \subsection{Circuit-theoretic modeling of power grid}

-A circuit-theoretic formulation for power flow and grid optimizations, leveraging the heuristics developed in the field of circuit simulation \cite{sparsePFref15-spice} to efficiently solve large scale power system problems.
-Instead of defining state variables (voltage magnitude $|V|$ and phase angle $\delta$) under polar coordinate and writing power balance equations, this framework models each component within the power grid as an equivalent circuit characterized by its current-voltage ($I-V$) relationship under rectangular coordinate.
-The $I-V$ relationships can represent both transmission and distribution grids without loss of generality and existing works have seen its application to power flow analysis \cite{sugar-pf}\cite{sugar-pf-Amrit}, state estimation \cite{SUGAR-SE-Li}\cite{convexSE-LAV-Li}\cite{ckt-SE-TnD}\cite{ckt-GSE}, optimal power flow analysis \cite{sparsePFref12-SUGAR-opf}, etc. Under circuit-theoretic modeling, power system's network constraints are characterized by Kirchhoff's Current Law (KCL) equations.
+A circuit-theoretic formulation for power flow and grid optimization is developed by leveraging heuristics from circuit simulation \cite{sparsePFref15-spice}, enabling the efficient solution of large-scale power system problems.
+Instead of defining state variables under polar coordinate and writing power balance equations, this framework models each component within the power grid as an equivalent circuit characterized by its current-voltage (I-V) relationship under rectangular coordinate.
+The I-V relationships can represent both transmission and distribution grids without loss of generality and existing works have seen its application to power flow analysis \cite{sugar-pf}\cite{sugar-pf-Amrit}, state estimation \cite{SUGAR-SE-Li}\cite{convexSE-LAV-Li}\cite{ckt-SE-TnD}\cite{ckt-GSE}, and optimal power flow analysis \cite{sparsePFref12-SUGAR-opf} etc. Under circuit-theoretic modeling, power system's network constraints are characterized by Kirchhoff's Current Law (KCL) equations using modified nodal analysis.
 For computational analyticity, the complex functions are split into real and imaginary parts.
 Figure \ref{fig: circuit model} shows a toy example of a transmission grid bus $i$.
 Nodal equations at bus $i$ can be written as below.
 Eq (\ref{eq: bus i real})-(\ref{eq: bus i imag}) enforce the real ($\cdot^\text{R}$) and imaginary ($\cdot^\text{I}$) current balance.
 Eq (\ref{eq: bus i Vset}) imposes the PV bus voltage setting point.

 This equivalent circuit formulation enables power systems of any size to be efficiently simulated as an equivalent circuit, numerous convergence techniques that were developed for circuit simulation (e.g. SPICE \cite{sparsePFref15-spice}) can be applied \cite{sugar-pf-Amrit}.
 This paper focuses on analyzing blackout scenarios where network constraints cannot be satisfied at all nodes, in which case we introduce an additional slack current source to each bus.